Kregap/Typy/readme.md

 Typy allows to take short notes on your desktop with Markdown for Windows (Electron).

+## Development

+For development setup, tools, and best practices, see [DEVELOPMENT.md](./DEVELOPMENT.md).

 ## Demo

 See Typy in action with these demo videos: